 Just keep track of the total number of calories you are providing your pooch so that she doesn’t become obese.
 Most Rotties require between 1800 and 3500 Calories per day, depending on their size, health, age and activity level.

-Are Rich in Protein
+Is Rich in Protein

 Features Glucosamine and/or Chondroitin

 Rottweilers frequently suffer from hip and elbow problems, so you’ll want to do everything you can to help support proper joint health.
 One easy way to do so is by purchasing a food that is fortified with glucosamine, chondroitin or both.
 These compounds help to reduce the inflammation in your dog’s joints and regenerate lost cartilage.